FraserThompson/DoctorPricerScrapers/README.md

 To backup run `npm run backup-dev` and it'll backup to `./backups` in a file called backup.

 To restore run `npm run restore-dev` and it'll restore `./backups/backup`.
+You'll need to run `npm start` after to get the dev user back.

 ### Accessing the admin backend